Trade tensions top global risks as Taoiseach set to join Davos elite

 Report highlights ‘lack of collective will’ to tackle issues

-Rising economic and trade tensions between the world’s major powers top the list of risks facing the globe, according to a report published ahead of international political and business leaders, including Taoseach Leo Varadkar, gathering for the World Economic Forum (WEF) in Davos next week.
+Rising economic and trade tensions between the world’s major powers top the list of risks facing the globe, according to a report published ahead of the annual gathering of international political and business leaders, including Taoiseach Leo Varadkar, at the World Economic Forum (WEF) in Davos next week.

-The 14th annual WEF Global Risks Report – based on a survey of about 1,000 respondents – said that fraught international relations will likely make it more difficult to address global challenges, from protecting the environment to responding to ethical challenges of the so-called fourth industrial revolution, or fusion of the digital and physical worlds.
+The 14th annual WEF Global Risks Report, based on a survey of about 1,000 respondents, said fraught international relations will likely make it more difficult to address global challenges – from protecting the environment to responding to ethical challenges of the so-called fourth industrial revolution, or fusion of the digital and physical worlds.

 Other scheduled attendees include Microsoft co-founder Bill Gates, Britain’s Prince William, naturalist and broadcaster David Attenborough, German chancellor Angela Merkel and Japanese prime minister Shinzo Abe.

-The latest WEF Global Risks Report said that 90 per cent of respondents expected further economic confrontations between major governments this year and almost a similar level predicted an “erosion of multilateral trading rules and agreements”.
+The latest Global Risks Report said that 90 per cent of respondents expected further economic confrontations between major governments this year, and almost a similar level predicted an “erosion of multilateral trading rules and agreements”.

 The most high-profile stand-off is between the US and China.
 While both countries moved in early December to call a 90-day truce on their trade war, negotiations between their respective officials in Beijing last week delivered little or no progress on key issues.